SoshyHayami/StyleTTS-ZS_Scripts_AT/README.md

 - [x] Saving, Logging and Loading the checkpoints so far seem to be working good
 - [x] added the config to the training script
 - [ ] Only DP so far, may add Accelerate later
-- [ ] pyannote's SV didn't work, replaced it with another instance of WavLM SV
+- [ ] pyannote's SV didn't work, replaced it with another instance of WavLM SV with a modified SVLoss.

 ## Pre-requisites
 1. Python >= 3.7